This villa-style accommodation with private hot tub at Tamar Valley Resort in Callington is in an Area of Outstanding Natural Beauty.

 Callington is a Cornish market town, rich in mining heritage and overlooked by Kit Hill, the highest point in the area, donated to the people of Cornwall by Prince Charles to celebrate the birth of Prince William.
 From the top of Kit Hill there are fabulous views across south-east Cornwall as far as Plymouth Sound.
 Callington is set in the heart of the Tamar Valley, an Area of Outstanding Natural Beauty, and offers a good selection of shops, inns and cafes, as well as being the home of Ginsters Cornish pasties.
 A few miles away, the quaint village of Calstock clings to the steep banks of the river Tamar and is dominated by the splendid Calstock Railway Viaduct, a giant 11-arched stone construction supporting one of Britain’s most picturesque branch lines running through the Tamar Valley.
 Other interesting places along the river are Cotehele, a beautiful historic house and gardens owned by the National Trust with a small quay and inn, and Morwhellam Quay, a theme park that staged a living history production for the BBC and where visitors can explore the rich mining heritage and watch blacksmiths, potters and craftsmen at work.
 The pannier market town of Tavistock is only nine miles from Callington and is well worth a visit on your way to a day’s walk on Dartmoor.
 A splendid base to explore south Cornwall and West Devon.

 Note: Note: No washing machine available.
-Note: Season pool times apply.
+Note: Seasonal opening times apply to facilities.